bradmurphy/cc-reactjs/OVERVIEW.md

     * Add YouTube Video Player with event and progress tracking to Redux.

 ## Week 5
-- Overview of previous concepts.
+- Overview of previous concepts/continuation of any Redux teaching.
 - Introduction to final project.
 - Q & A

+## Week 6 - 9
+- Building Final Project

+## Week 10
+- Final Project presentations.
+-